Read on before getting that home equity loan.

 I’m sure a lot of us has heard of home project horror stories.
-I’ve already mentioned a colleague who lost his family in a divorce when he ran out of a $800,000 inheritance funding his custom smart home.
-What about neighbors down the street who’ve been residing in trailers in their yard while they await more cash flow or the resolution of permit issues as their half finished house lies exposed to the elements for the last 3 or 4 years?
+I have a colleague who lost his family in a divorce when he ran out of a $800,000 inheritance funding his “custom smart home”.
+And what about those folks who’ve been residing in trailers in their yard while they await more cash flow or the resolution of permit issues as their half finished house lies exposed to the elements for the last 3 or 4 years?

 But for every such terrible story, there are many more with warm and fuzzy endings.
 I’d love to build my own house someday, but is it worth it?